Snezana Pupovic and The Art of Emotion at the World Event Young Artists

 Tell me about your art, one thing, one picture or a story that sums up your practice?

+That picture is called Secret.
 His secret is fear of the world.
 The world where his body and soul existing produced deep in him a beautiful and difficult emotions…so his arms want to protect him of that strong feelings, but in same time his eye still want to feel because emotion is the only thing that makes you alive.

 Go on holiday to Montenegro and visit the beautiful coastline kissed by the Adriatic Sea.